Episode Transcript

 can I get some music that suggests that what will

 we do?
-Our great black leaders have left us?
-Leave
+Our great black leaders.

-it to your discretion.
-This is an article in the
+Have left us.
+Leave it to your discretion.
+This is

-Houston Chronicle, not really an article.
-It's a column to us.
+It's a column for us.

 In fairness, it's not being passed off as news and

-passed off as a collar A woman named Joyce Sewing.
+passed off as a collar a woman named Joyce Sewing.

 I don't know her.
 I know she's a black female,